port-experimental/ocean-custom-enablement-workshop/exercises/hubspot/README.md

 **What you learned:**
 - ✅ How to configure cursor pagination with HubSpot's API
-- ✅ How to map HubSpot CRM data to Port entities
+- ✅ How to map HubSpot CRM data using `data_path` and `query_params`
-- ✅ How to use JQ expressions for data transformation
+- ✅ How to use JQ expressions for data transformation and relations
 - ✅ How to handle HubSpot's property-based query system

 **Try these next:**
-- Integrate another tool using the same process
+- Integrate another tool using Ocean Custom (try Slack or Zendesk exercises)
-- Add more properties to your blueprints
+- Experiment with different query parameters and property selection
-- Create relations between entities (e.g., deals → companies, deals → contacts)
+- Try mapping associations and relations between entities
-- Explore Port's query builder with your HubSpot data
+- Add more HubSpot endpoints (products, tickets, etc.)

 ---